 If you prefer a less intense volunteer experience while enjoying the beautiful surroundings consider volunteering in Peavy Arboretum.
 We have a need for basic landscaping skills such as weeding, invasive removal, pruning and mowing.
 Peavy Arboretum provides educational and recreational opportunities to forest visitors.
 Many recreationists bring their families to enjoy this resource.

 Invasive Species Removal

 The need for invasive species removal is constant.
-Himilayan blackberry, Scot's Broom and others spread quickly and out-compete native plants for resources and must be removed to encourage native plants to become established.
+Himilayan blackberry, Scotch broom and others spread quickly and out-compete native plants for resources.
+They must be removed in order to encourage the establishment of native plants.
 We will teach you how to identify these non-native species and give you the tools to remove them.
 The benfits of this activity are instantly visible and very rewarding.

 Volunteers contributed over 3,500 hours of their time to the College Forests in 2013; that’s $42,450 worth of work!

 Core Volunteers: We are fortunate to have a core group of regular volunteers who are responsible for most of the maintenance you see on our trails and in Peavy Arboretum.
 We greatly depend on their knowledge, skills and time to help maintain the recreation program.

 Work Party Volunteers: Thank you to each of the following groups and all of the individuals that joined us to work on some very important projects that required many hands throughout the year of 2013.

 - Corvallis Youth Volunteer Corps - Office landscaping, invasive removal